davdli/White_Cloud/README.md

 # White Cloud
-Platform that will provide users the opportunity to discover music and learn and play the piano instantly.
-(Work in Progress)
+White Cloud will be a virtual platform that lets you explore piano music and experiences with your computer keyboard.

 ## Preview
 <img width='75%' src="public/WhiteCloudDemo.gif">